jpmedeirosmorais/jpmedeirosmorais/README.md

 ## 👋 Hello!
 Welcome to my Github profile.
 #### Hello, I am João Paulo, a passionate programmer for technology and always seeking to optimize and simplify solutions through code.
-I was born in Brasília and #### currently live in Natal, but always keep my passion for programming alive.
+I was born in Brasília and  currently live in Natal, but always keep my passion for programming alive.

-#### I specialize in frontend, especially with React, Next and typescript, but also have advanced knowledge in Node, backend, unit tests, cleancode and others.
-In #### addition to technical skills, I am a communicative person, resilient and always seek to develop my personal and professional skills.

-#### Since April 2020, I have been working as a programmer and am always looking for new challenges and learning opportunities.
-It all started in 2016 when I had my #### first contacts with the C language, since then, I have been specializing and constantly seeking improvement.

-#### My experience and skills combined allow me to develop high-quality and efficient solutions.

 #### So... let's create something?